-Further details on what funds can be used for will be outlined in the grant program guidelines for the package.
+Further details on what funds can be used for will be outlined in the grant program guidelines.

-At a minimum, project proposals must demonstrate how they would address a stated priority—as outlined in a regions' local investment plan—in order to receive funding.
+At a minimum, project proposals must demonstrate how they will address a stated priority, as outlined in a region'slocal investment plan, in order to receive funding.

 How will funding be determined?

-Funding for specific projects will be determined through formal application rounds administered by the department, with funding awarded on a competitive basis and in accordance with grant program guidelines.
+Funding for specific projects will be determined through a formal application process administered by the department, with funding awarded in accordance with grant programme guidelines.

 How will matched funding work?

-The Australian Government will leverage additional investment in these regions—this includes local and state governments and the private sector.
+Applications can leverage additional investment in these regions—this includes local, state and Australian governments as well as the private sector.

-Full details of co-contribution to funding requirements will be outlined in the grant program guidelines.
+Full details of co-funding requirements will be outlined in the grant programme guidelines.

 Links to other programs